kleenkanteen/dtogether.ca-backend/README.md

 This starter is compatible with versions >= 1.8.0 of `@medusajs/medusa`.

 ## Getting Started

-Visit the [Quickstart Guide](https://docs.medusajs.com/create-medusa-app) to set up a server.

 Visit the [Docs](https://docs.medusajs.com/development/backend/prepare-environment) to learn more about our system requirements.